Obesity in Germany

 Obesity in Germany has been increasingly cited as a major health issue in recent years.
 The federal government has declared this to be a major issue.

-Data released by the World Health Organisation in 2014 showed that while an issue of growing concern, within the European Union, Germany had incidence of overweight and obese adults as a percentage of the total population at 54.8% as in comparison with France at 60.7%, Spain at 60.9% or the United Kingdom at 63.4%.
+Data released by the World Health Organization in 2014 showed that while an issue of growing concern, within the European Union, Germany had an incidence of overweight and obese adults as a percentage of the total population at 54.8% as in comparison with France at 60.7%, Spain at 60.9% or the United Kingdom at 63.4%.

 History

 Prior to 2007

 In 1998, 19 percent of men and 22.5 percent of women met the definition of obesity.
 Childhood obesity doubled between 1985 and 1999.
 Childhood obesity is at about 1.9 million children in Germany; of which 800.000 are considered truly obese.

 2007 – 2010

 A 2007 study shows Germany had the highest number of overweight people in Europe.
 However, the United Kingdom, Greece and certain countries in Eastern Europe have a higher rate of "truly obese" people.
 In 2007, The German obesity rate was considered at the same level as with the American obesity rate.
 In Germany, 60% of men and 43% of women are considered overweight while in France, 38.5% of men and 26% of women are considered overweight.
 Germans are considered thinner than people in the United Kingdom.
 The waist of female Germans between the ages of 14 and 70 grew by 4.1 centimetres between 1994 and 2009.
 The belly girth of men between 16 and 70 grew by 4.4 centimetres between 1980 and 2009.